opspec-pkgs/project/authoring-guidelines.md

 #### bad
 `microsoft.azure.fn.deploy` # microsoft prefix unnecessary; azure is already ubiquitous

-## use terminology of ecosystem pkg interacts w/; don't invent or abbreviate
+## 1.3 use terminology of ecosystem pkg interacts w/; don't invent or abbreviate
 keeps ecosystem as source of truth; anyone familiar w/ ecosystem is also familiar w/ pkgs

-# Container images
+# 2. Container images

-## use an "official" image when possible
+## 2.1 use an "official" image when possible
 removes need for package maintenance, unless necessary

-## if no "official" image, maintain an image for your pkg
+## 2.2 if no "official" image, maintain an image for your pkg
 maintains a trustworthy dependency chain

-## if maintaining an image, use pkg name as name
+## 2.3 if maintaining an image, use pkg name as name
 ensures purpose of image is clear

-## if maintaining an image, use pkg version as tag
+## 2.4 if maintaining an image, use pkg version as tag
 ensures stability of image

-## if maintaining an image, push to [https://hub.docker.com/u/opspecpkgs/](https://hub.docker.com/u/opspecpkgs/)
+## 2.5 if maintaining an image, push to [https://hub.docker.com/u/opspecpkgs/](https://hub.docker.com/u/opspecpkgs/)
 keeps all packages in a single namespace in docker w/ shared access by opspec-pkgs contributors

-# Changelog
+# 3. Releases

-## maintain a changelog adhering to [keepachangelog.com v1.0.0](http://keepachangelog.com/en/1.0.0/)
+## 3.1 maintain a changelog adhering to [keepachangelog.com v1.0.0](http://keepachangelog.com/en/1.0.0/)
 exposes historical changes to the pkg via a popular industry standard format